 2.4.
-The Customer or Supplier may terminate the agreement with immediate effect by giving written notice to the other Party who commits a material breach of this Clause 2 and fails to comply with the recommendations and measures specified in the Corrective Action Plan or required under Clause 2.3.
+The Customer or Supplier may terminate this Agreement with immediate effect by giving written notice to the other Party who commits a material breach of this Clause 2 or fails to comply with the recommendations and measures specified in the Corrective Action Plan or required under Clause 2.3.
 The Customer or Supplier may also claim damages for any additional costs that it incurs as a result of the breach.
 The Party in breach of this Clause 2 also hereby indemnifies the other Party for any loss resulting from such breach, including without limitation any reasonably incurred public relations costs or legal fees.

-- Amendments to the Sustainability Policy
+3. Amendments to the Sustainability Policy

-3.1 The Parties agree to engage in discussions regarding proposed amendments to the Sustainability Policy within a reasonable timeframe but no later than 30 days when notice is provided by one Party to the other.
+The Parties agree to engage in discussions regarding proposed amendments to the Sustainability Policy within a reasonable timeframe but no later than 30 days after notice is provided by one Party to the other.
 The Parties agree to amend the Sustainability Policy accordingly where the Supplier’s own policies and practices exceed those set out in the Sustainability Policy.